If love… then what? (1)

 (A Movie Review – 1st of 3 parts)

-Just recently I watched the movie “The Professor and the Madman.”
+I recently watched the movie “The Professor and the Madman.”
 The said biographical drama drew my interest because of this line in an advertisement – “It’s [produced] to teach you an important lesson in the history of the English language.”
 That tickler ignited the student (and the teacher) of history and language in me.

 Other people might not bother to watch the movie at all anymore after reading such negative reviews… but not me.

 As far as I am concerned, there is more to a story (or a movie) than what critics say about it.
 I consider reviews as opinions that could possibly be subjective.
-And if the negative reviews would discourage me from watching it, I would never know what I might be missing.
+If the negative reviews would discourage me from watching it, I would never know what I might be missing.

 Admittedly though, there’s one “ism” that’s not completely switched off while I watch the movie – Appreciative Inquiry.
 And if you’re familiar with this philosophical model, you know it would not prevent me from enjoying the movie.

 I leave the critiquing to the people paid (or whose hobby is) to find faults in movies.
 I watch films for entertainment and for the possibility of learning a lesson or two about life.
-I always bear in mind that the stories we read or watch in movies do inform, instruct, and somehow prepare us for life if we choose to internalize the morals the story presents to us.
+I always bear in mind that the stories we read or watch in movies inform, instruct, and somehow prepare us for life if we choose to internalize the morals the story presents to us.

 Posted on July 2, 2021, in Creative Writing, Literature, Movie Review, Movies and tagged Creative writing, Literature, Movie Review, Movies.
 Bookmark the permalink.
 1 Comment.